 The inside lining of hiking boots is important as this determines to a large degree the warmth of your feet while trekking.
 This is very important on a Kilimanjaro climb where you enter some very cold climates near the top of the mountain, including an arctic climate at the summit.

-The materials used to line the inside of boots vary, including fabrics like leather, microfibre and insulated or vegan lining.
+The materials used to line the insides of boots vary, including fabrics like leather, microfibre and insulated or vegan lining.
 Synthetic linings can sometimes lead to extra sweating and bad odours.

 5. Ankle support